A Justice of the Peace for Hall County hears small claims court cases for Hall County.

 Limit (or Jurisdiction) of Small Claims Court

 A plaintiff cannot demand more than $10,000 in their action.
 (Texas Government Code 28.093).
 Additionally, a small claims court plaintiff can only ask the court for monetary relief.
-You cannot seek injunctive relief.
+The court has no authority to issue an injunctive or equitable award.
 For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
-This would be called injunctive relief.
+You could only ask the court for an award of money.

 Hall County Court Locations